 The seasonal range near India’s southernmost point is only a few degrees.
 India is a multicultural country with hundreds of ethnic and tribal groupings.

 A long and extensive process of migration and marrying resulted in this level of intricacy.
-In India, there are likely hundreds of major and minor languages, as well as many hundreds of recognized dialects.
+There are likely hundreds of major and minor languages and many hundreds of recognized dialects in India.

 Main Differences Between Bangladesh and India

-- Bangladesh is governed by a unitary multiparty republic with a single legislative body, known as the parliament, whereas India is governed by a multiparty federal republic with two legislative bodies.
+- A unitary multiparty republic governs Bangladesh with a single legislative body, known as the parliament, whereas a multiparty federal republic governs India with two legislative bodies.

-- The majority of people in Bangladesh are of Muslim religious group whereas the majority of people residing in India belong to the Hindu religious group.
+- The majority of people in Bangladesh are of Muslim religious groups, whereas the majority of people residing in India belong to the Hindu religious group.

 - Bangladesh is an eight-division parliamentary republic, whereas India is a 29-state federal parliamentary republic with seven union territories.